merovex-press/stranded-series/research/writing-craft/Novella-Writing-A-Quick-Complete-Guide-for-Writers.md

 **7. POWER** The Power is the counterpart of the Quest.
 It acts in reverse and extracts the character from the world of adventure.
 This is where the character truly understands that they’ve had the power to change into their Resolution state all along.
 They make the change and fulfil their original or altered Quest goal.

 **4. BOLT** The Bolt is the “bolt from the blue” that derails the (already weak) Quest plan.
-This could, for example, be the point at which a shapeshifter’s betrayal is discovered, or when the allies realise that they’ve critically misjudged their opposition.
+This could, for example, be the point at which a shapeshifter’s betrayal is discovered, or when the allies realize that they’ve critically misjudged their opposition.
 It can also take the form of a diversion or delay that takes the character’s focus away from making progress on the Quest.

 **6. DEFEAT** The Defeat is the moment when all hope is lost.
 The Quest plan that faltered in the Bolt has now completely fallen apart.
 The Defeat follows on from the Shift, and often involves an essential sacrifice that the character must make in order to attain their Resolution state.